Eudimorphodon: Description

 The morphology of the teeth are suggestive of a piscivorous diet, which has been confirmed by preserved stomach contents containing the remains of fish of the genus Parapholidophorus.
-Eudimorphodon had slightly differing dentition with fewer teeth and may have had a more insectivorous diet.
+Young Eudimorphodon had slightly differing dentition with fewer teeth and may have had a more insectivorous diet.
 The top and bottom teeth of Eudimorphodon came into direct contact with each other when the jaws were closed, especially at the back of the jaw.
 This degree of dental occlusion is the strongest known among pterosaurs.
 The teeth were multi-cusped, and tooth wear shows that Eudimorphodon was able to crush or chew its food to some degree.
 Wear along the sides of these teeth suggests that Eudimorphodon also fed on hard-shelled invertebrates.
 The teeth distinguish Eudimorphodon, because almost all other pterosaurs either had simple teeth, or lacked them altogether.
 Benson et al. (2012) noticed that the teeth would have been perfect for grabbing and crushing fish.